 20. Punishment – The period of interrogation and detention, no matter how long and terrible it may be, is not considered imprisonment.
 The “punishment” begins only after the sentence has been passed.—Chinese versus KGB techniques – The KGB does not appear to be greatly concerned about the future attitudes and behavior of the prisoner, so long as he behaves properly during the period of trial and sentencing.
 The goal of the Chinese detention and interrogation procedure, on the other hand, is primarily that of ensuring that the prisoner will develop a relatively long-lasting change in his attitudes and overt behavior which will be sustained after his release, so that he will not again’ constitute a danger

-Internet war tactics commonly employed in the ex-scientology community by Karen de la Carriere and her “dupes” and agents, Synanon’s “the Game”, Scientology “disconnection” practices.
+Internet war tactics commonly employed in the ex-scientology community, Synanon’s “the Game”, Scientology “disconnection” practices.

 p.
 34 –